AgoraIO-Community/AgoraWinRT/README_en.md

 ![image-20201105165511709](images/image-20201105165511709.png)

 Please note that due to UWP platform restrictions, you must apply for camera and microphone permissions before you can use it.
-Therefore, at the very beginning of program, user must to call the AgoraUWP.AgoraRtc.RequestCameraAccess asynchronous method to apply for permission, otherwise it will cause AgoraUWP.AgoraRtc to fail to obtain device permissions.
+Therefore, at the very beginning of the program, the user must call AgoraUWP.AgoraRtc.RequestCameraAccess asynchronous method to apply for permission, otherwise, it will cause AgoraUWP.AgoraRtc to fail to obtain device permissions.

 ### Use Audio Self-collection